spurin/docker-hexo/README.md

 The image is available directly from [Docker Hub](https://hub.docker.com/r/spurin/hexo/)

-A tutorial is available at [spurin.com](https://spurin.com/2020/01/04/Creating-a-Blog-Website-with-Docker-Hexo-Github-Free-Hosting-and-HTTPS/)
+A tutorial is available at [spurin.com](https://spurin.com/old/2020/01/04/Creating-a-Blog-Website-with-Docker-Hexo-Github-Free-Hosting-and-HTTPS/)

-Latest update locks the node version to 13-slim rather than slim (which at the time of writing is 14), whilst Hexo appears to work for most areas, there is at present an outstanding issue that prevents the `hexo deploy` working with 14.
-See [Hexo 4275]( https://github.com/hexojs/hexo/issues/4275)
+Latest version updates the node version from 13-slim to 20-bullseye.

 ## TODO AND NOTICE: